studio1902/statamic-peak-docs/docs/features/social-images-generation.md

 If you don't plan on making any other changes to the SEO integration you only have to keep `resources/views/vendor/statamic-peak-seo/components/_social_image.antlers.html` and edit that file to determine how the images should look.
 You can go wild with Antlers and Tailwind CSS and add any field you'd like to use.
 If you want to preview the images in your browser visit `http://yoursite.test/social-images/{id}`.

 ## Redis as queue driver
 The actual generation of the images is a job, so it's queued when you use Redis.
-To enable Redis as a queue driver make sure it's installed on your server.
-When you use Ploi or Forge this is done automatically.

-Enable Redis by setting `QUEUE_CONNECTION=redis` in your `.env` file.
-Make sure you start a queue worker in Ploi or Forge for your current site.
-Use `redis` as a connection and set the current `environment`.
+[Read more on how to properly configure Redis](/other/redis-queue.html).

 ## Generate the images
 Once you've opted in the collections you want this available for you can select the entries you want to generate images for in the collection view.